Consensys/linea-specification/notes/transaction_tests_wrt_state.md

 	- message call and to address has empty byte code (i.e. pure transfer)
 	- deployment transaction whose initialization code is empty

-Test that these are as advertized is happening in the hub module.
+Test that these are as advertised is happening in the hub module.

 Test for type 0, 1, 2 tx's.